Mashweb/doc/content/en/zen-white-paper/Introduction/_index.md

 {{< figure src="/images/programming.jpg" title="Old School">}}

 The answer to the first question, "Why would just anyone want to create web applications?" is that the web is the natural way to organize ideas and information in the digital age.
+The ["Guide to Mashweb"](/guide) goes into depth about the problems people of the Digital Age encounter every day and proposes answers using Zen and Mashweb.

 The answer to the second question, "Why hasn't someone already made it possible?" has two parts.
-First the "group think" among programmers is so strong that no one has noticed the relevance of a little-studied capability of a little-studied programming language.
+First, the "group think" among programmers is so strong that no one has noticed the relevance of a little-studied capability of a little-studied programming language.
 This capability can shrink the programming task an order of magnitude and encourage the exploration of ambitious new paradigms of the user interface.
 Second, the new paradigms will enable Zen to work inside documents to build organized media rather than outside as a "bolted on" application.
 Working inside web pages will make Zen natural and powerful.

- The ["Guide to Mashweb"](/guide) goes into depth about the problems people of the Digital Age encounter every day and proposes answers using Zen and Mashweb.
-The current ["Zen White Paper"](/zen-white-paper) goes into depth on the subject of Zen, the key technology that would allow any literate person to stay web-immersed during the digital phase of their lives.
+The current "Zen White Paper" goes into depth on the subject of Zen's key technologies.

 Zen's unique selling point (USP) will be in-context, instant feedback, *full-featured* editing of website or web application structure, function, and styling.
 Zen will make it easy for users to create valid HTML and styles in web pages without getting into the complexity or distraction of code.
 Zen users will quickly develop basic web application programs using visual-programming principles adopted from successful visual-programming languages for children.
 Most importantly, all this "development" and its *deployment* can be continuous, carried on by a *website's users* of all levels of experience.
 Deploying and sharing a new application could be as simple as clicking a *Share* button.
 Self-organizing Zen user communities might even develop novel applications.